cengizozel/SOPHIE-Feedback/README.md

 The SOPHIE Feedback system is a specialized component of the SOPHIE project, focusing on the post-processing and delivery of feedback:

 - **Preprocessing Phases:**
-  - **Simulation and Training:** Users interact with an AI-driven bot for simulating end-of-life conversations.
-This phase, essential for skill development in delicate medical scenarios, is managed by the SOPHIE project but not directly by the SOPHIE Feedback system.
+  - **Simulation and Training:** Users interact with an AI-driven bot, simulating end-of-life conversations.
+This realistic practice is essential for developing the skills needed in delicate medical scenarios.
-  - **Skill Assessment and Feedback:** In this phase, each sentence spoken by the user is analyzed and tagged with relevant communication skills by the SOPHIE project.
-While this preprocessing is crucial, it is outside the direct functionality of the SOPHIE Feedback system.
+  - **Skill Assessment and Feedback:** Each sentence spoken by the user is analyzed and tagged with relevant communication skills.
+This analysis serves as the basis for feedback.

-- **Feedback Delivery (Primary Function of SOPHIE Feedback System):**
+- **Feedback Delivery:**
   Once the preprocessing phases are complete, the SOPHIE Feedback system takes over to efficiently deliver the results:
   1. **Interactive Flask Webpage:** This output provides an interactive overview of the user's performance, highlighting areas of strength and those needing improvement.
-  2. **Detailed PDF Report:** The system generates a comprehensive report detailing the user's conversational skills, with specific feedback tailored to their performance.
+  2. **Detailed PDF Report:** The system generates a comprehensive PDF report detailing the user's conversational skills, with specific feedback tailored to their performance.

 *The SOPHIE project is a research initiative developed within the University of Rochester's ROC-HCI Lab.*